 Kelwin Harris is a public speaker, city planner, and civic engagement professional who focuses on creating equitable communities, empowering people that have been historically excluded from connectivity, and dismantling inequality in Chicago.
-Kelwin has over 15 years of experience working at the city, county, and regional levels of Illinois government and in grassroots community development.
+Kelwin has over 20 years of experience working at the city, county, and regional levels of Illinois government and in grassroots community development.
 Kelwin uses an urban planning and equity lens to combat multiple facets of systematic policies that produced housing segregation and the racial wealth gap.
 Drawing from his experience as a community leader on the South Side of Chicago, he offers strategies and interventions for the road ahead while translating complex social issues into things people care about around the kitchen table to inspire change.

 Kelwin was a 2020 IMPACT Fellow with the Chicago Urban League and a 2018 Marshall Memorial Fellow with the German Marshall Fund of the United States.
 He was also a member of the 2018 cohort of the US – Mexico Leaders Initiative in Mexico City with the Center for American Progress.
-Kelwin also participated in the 2019 “Build the Bench” Candidate Training Program led by United States Representative, Cheri Bustos (IL-17) designed to prepare underrepresented leaders for public office.
-Kelwin is a fellow with the royal society for arts, manufactures, and commerce (The RSA).

 Kelwin holds a Bachelor’s Degree in City & Regional Planning from Cornell University and a Master in Urban Planning Degree from the Harvard University Graduate School of Design.
 Kelwin also holds a Professional Certificate in Municipal Finance from the University of Chicago Harris School of Public Policy.